AnaCarolina86/Wolfpack/README.md

 ## How I did;

-I created a fake API
+I created a fake API in order to work faster towards the solution.

+I created an application that shows all information from an API in individual cards, and it's possible to update and delete cards.

+I implemented this project using React.js, CSS Modules, RESTful API (json-server), React Icons, React Tabs, Modern JavaScript, CSS3, HTML3, and Visual Studio Code.

 ## My inputs: